IZBIOS Configuration Panel Guide

 8042 KBD COM1 UART OPL FM

-PASS is shown in sage green, FAIL in red.
-This is a diagnostic screen only.
-There is nothing here to configure, just a live re-check without a full reboot.
+PASS is sage green and FAIL is red.
+This screen is a diagnostic screen only.
+It has nothing to configure.
+It does the checks again without a full restart.

 REPAIR TOKA-DOS